Controversial Police Encounters Fast Facts

 September 19, 2016 - The Tulsa Police Department releases video of the incident captured by a police helicopter, showing Shelby and other officers at the scene.
 At a news conference, the police chief tells reporters Crutcher was unarmed.
 Both the US Department of Justice and state authorities have launched investigations into the officer-involved shooting.

-September 22, 2016 - Officer Shelby is charged with felony manslaughter in the first degree.
+September 22, 2016 - Officer Shelby is charged with felony first-degree manslaughter.
 The criminal complaint against Shelby says her "fear resulted in her unreasonable actions which led her to shooting" Crutcher.
 She is accused of "unlawfully and unnecessarily" shooting Crutcher after he did not comply with her "lawful orders."

 November 29, 2016 - Shelby is ordered to stand trial for first-degree manslaughter.